vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-user-controller.md

 ![Token-based User Registration](images\20200221-user_and_push_registration.png)

-> **Important**
+> **IMPORTANT**
 >
 > User Controller requires signed registration token the same way as it is required by the SinchClient for the first time.
-Provide it via [ClientRegistration.register()](reference\com\sinch\android\rtc\ClientRegistration.html) callback in response to _onCredetialsRequired()_.
+Provide it via [ClientRegistration.register()](reference\com\sinch\android\rtc\ClientRegistration.html) callback in response to _onCredentialsRequired()_.
 > See more information about authentication [here](doc:voice-android-cloud-application-authentication).

-And the UI andvances to the next activity only when both conditions are met:
+When both conditions:

-- the SinchClient is started.
+- SinchClient is started
-- the push token is registered.
+- push token is registered
+are met, the authentication process has finished and e.g. UI can advance.

 > **Note**
 >
-> It is safe to close application right after receiving _tokenRegistered()_ callback - you'll keep receving incomng calls unless you _force stop_ the application or unregister the push token using _UserController_.
+> It is safe to close application right after receiving _tokenRegistered()_ callback - you'll keep receving incoming calls unless you _force stop_ the application or unregister the push token using _UserController_.

 ### Push token un-registration via _UserController_ API